Home

 Evaluate each recorded process based on three points:

-• volume: How often does the process occur?
+• Volume: How often does the process occur?

 • Susceptibility to errors: How often are there corrections or inquiries?